Agartha: Later representations

-With influence from Saint-Yves's works, probably due to Martinist influence, the Polish explorer Ferdynand Ossendowski wrote of Agartha (spelling it Agharti) in his 1922 book about his adventures across the world, Beasts, Men and Gods, claiming he had heard of it in Mongolia.
+Influenced by Saint-Yves, probably due to Martinist influence, the Polish explorer Ferdynand Ossendowski wrote of Agartha, spelling it Agharti, in his 1922 book about his adventures across the world, Beasts, Men and Gods, saying he had heard of it in Mongolia.
 According to Ossendowski, Agharti had 800 million people and in 2029 would invade the surface.
-They spoke Vattanan, and like Saint-Yves's version, were led by the Brahytma (the "King of the World"), the Mahytma, and the Mahynga.
+Its residents spoke Vattanan, and were led by the Brahytma (the "King of the World"), the Mahytma, and the Mahynga.

-Ossendowski's version was heavily influenced by Saint-Yves's version, which some scholars have said borders on plagiarism, merely changing the spellings.
-Ossendowski denied that he had ever read Mission de l'Inde en Europe or that he had even heard of Saint-Yves prior to writing it.
-This book was extremely successful and popularized the idea of Agartha outside of Martinist circles; the version propounded by Ossendowski is more or less the final form it achieved, and the one most typically seen.
+Ossendowski's version was influenced by Saint-Yves to an extent some scholars say borders on plagiarism.
+Ossendowski denied that he had read Mission de l'Inde en Europe or even heard of Saint-Yves before writing his book.
+His book was extremely successful and popularized the idea of Agartha outside Martinist circles.
+Ossendowski's version is more or less its final form and the one most typically seen.

-The idea, as given by Ossendowski, was expanded upon in René Guénon's book Le Roi du Monde, which used it to explore the mythic and metaphysical aspects of the Agarthan concept.
+René Guénon expands on Ossendowski's idea in his book Le Roi du Monde, which uses it to explore Agartha's mythic and metaphysical aspects.
 He connects Agartha to Rosicrucianism.
-Guénon claimed that other (unnamed) Central Asian sources also told of Agartha.
+Guénon claimed that other unnamed Central Asian sources also told of Agartha.
 He portrayed it as the world's spiritual center, ruled by the King of the World.
-He is ambivalent on whether the idea is historically and factually true or rather symbolic.
+He is ambivalent on whether the idea is historically and factually true.
 His circle was interested in Agartha, and one of his associates, believing herself to be in contact with the Pontiff, claimed to have founded a secret society called Agartha 8.